 In June, 1997, he and his brother led a mission to Eastern Europe where they co-officiated for Shabbat Services in their father’s Nozyk Synagogue in Warsaw, Poland.
 This theme continued in July, 2009 when they were again invited to lead services at the Nozyk Synagogue in the opening ceremony of the Cantor’s Assembly’s historic mission to Poland.
 This historic event culminated in the recent release of the movie “100 Voices” featuring the Lichterman brothers, which has received wide critical acclaim and was a contender for an Academy Award.

 Cantor Lichterman is married to Jan and for the past 13 years she has been working as a real estate agent.
 They have two sons, Mayron, a resident surgeon in Michigan, married to Jenna, and Ari, married to Hayley, and a lawyer in New York City.
-Their daughter, Jaclyn, is living in New York where she works in the fashion industry.
+Their daughter, Jaclyn, is married to Alex Strauss.
 Cantor Lichterman and Jan are the proud grandparents of three grandchildren.

 Cantor Lichterman recently led Jewish missions from Congregation B’nai Israel to South Africa and Eastern Europe.